Care For Aching Feet

 If your feet support you with difficulty, examine them for swelling or punctures.
 When you press with your finger, does it leave an impression?
 This edema means your body is retaining too much water.
 It can make your feet, hands, and face puffy.
 Edema usually goes away on its own, but sometimes it can be a sign of a health problem like low protein levels, heart failure, or kidney or liver disease.

 Are you getting enough vitamins?
 A vitamin D deficiency can result in aches and pains.
 Are your shoes too tight?
 Wear something with comfortable padding.
 You could be sitting too much, which reduces blood circulation to your lower extremities.
 Exercise, as tolerable, will help improve circulation.
-While recuperating, stay off your feet as much as possible by laying down.
+While recuperating, stay off your feet as much as possible by lying down.

-Persistent pain warrants evaluation by your personal physician or podiatrist.
+Persistent pain warrants evaluation by your physician or podiatrist.
 There is a need to rule out conditions such as diabetic foot or Peripheral Artery Disease.
 Foot ulcers can affect both type 1 and type 2 diabetes.
 Take care of your feet so they can continue to support you.

-To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+To support the writing of useful articles about podiatry, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may sponsor specific articles or remit a small donation.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about this topic.
+ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about podiatry.
 Slide extra posters into DeuPair Frames without removing from the wall.

-Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the work going.
+Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the research going.

-To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+To support the writing of useful articles about podiatry, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may sponsor specific articles or remit a small donation.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about this topic.
+ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about podiatry.
 Slide extra posters into DeuPair Frames without removing from the wall.

 ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may remit a small donation.